 Now available with a NEW Remastered Custom Sound Project

-The C32 class was a class of steam locomotives built for the New South Wales Government Railways of Australia with the first batch of 50 locomotives delivered between February 1892 and July 1893.by Beyer, Peacock and Company.
+The C32 class were a class of steam locomotives built for the New South Wales Government Railways of Australia, with the first batch of 50 locomotives delivered between February 1892 and July 1983 by Beyer, Peacock and Company.
 They were introduced as the "P" Class.
-Further orders for the 32 Class saw a total of 191 of them being built by several builders including Beyer, Peacock and Company (106), Baldwin Locomotive Works (20), Clyde Engineering (45) and Eveleigh Railway Workshops (20) with the last locomotive being delivered in April 1911.
+Further, orders for the 32 Class saw a total of 191 of them being built by several builders including Beyer, Peacock and Company (106), Baldwin Locomotive Works (20), Clyde Engineering (45) and Eveleigh Railway Workshops (20) with the last locomotive being delivered in April 1911.
 The initial 50 were built with six wheel tenders, the remainder with eight wheel bogie tenders.
 Many of the originals were later equipped with bogie tenders, however a number of the class kept the shorter tenders to enable them to be turned on the 50-foot (15.24 m) turntables at certain locations as the bogie tenders were too long.